Choose the best way to cool off your home or business with our air conditioning vs heat pump comparison guide.

 #5 – Durability

-Both heat pumps and air conditioners are made to last, especially the components that are kept outdoors and subjected to the elements.
+Both air conditioning vs heat pump are made to last, especially the components that are kept outdoors and subjected to the elements.
 That said, air cons tend to last much longer with greater durability than heat pumps.
 However, this is attributed to the fact that heat pumps can both heat and cool, making them work year-round.
 So while you can save on having separate heating and cooling systems, you might be facing more frequent repairs or replacement if you go with a heat pump.

-How to choose between a heat pump and an air conditioner
+How to choose between air conditioning vs heat pump

 When it comes to cooling the air, heat pumps and air cons work in very, very similar ways.
 Heat pumps can be a great choice if you want a single system to handle both your heating and cooling, since air conditioners can only cool the air they process.
 But keep in mind that the extra wear and tear of running the system more often could affect maintenance costs.